The best enduro mountain bikes of 2023 | 27 top-rated enduro MTBs

 - Perhaps not the best-value bike around

 The Enduro and ‘enduro’ riding go hand in hand, with Specialized’s long-travel bike almost defining the genre over the last decade.
-2019 saw a complete re-design of this classic, with clear inspiration from the Demo DH bike.
+There was a complete redesign of this classic in 2019, with clear inspiration from the Demo DH bike.

 The suspension is as smooth and supple as any on the market, making it one of the quickest, most capable descenders out there, backed up with contemporary geometry that gives little in the way of excuses.

 Specialized’s frame detailing is great too, and includes the SWAT compartment in the down tube to stash handy bits and bobs.

-The ground-hugging nature of the suspension adds plenty of grip, but can also make the bike feel a little sluggish on flatter, more pedally sections, but if out and out descending performance is what you’re after, the Enduro should be towards the top of your list.
+The ground-hugging nature of the suspension adds plenty of grip, but can also make the bike feel a little sluggish on flatter, more pedally sections.
+However, if out-and-out descending performance is what you’re after, the Enduro should be towards the top of your list.